tum-pbs/two-way-coupled-control/README.md

 This will calculate all metrics and export them to */path/to/model/folder/tests/test#_#/metrics.json*.

 # Visualization
-Simulations can be quickly visualized with an interactive data visualizer GUI by
+Simulations can be quickly visualized with an interactive data visualizer GUI with
 ```
 python neural_control/visualization/data_visualizer.py
 ```